gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 </details>

 - DIY 3D printed SMD 18650 cell holders (similar to Keystone 1043) with 0.2mm nickel strips as cell contacts to save BOM cost
-- Reverse polarity protection for each channel using P-channel mosfets
+- Reverse polarity protection for each channel using MCQ7328-TP P-channel MOSFETs
 - Cell voltage sense traces are connected straight to cell holder pads for quasi-kelvin sense

 <details>